-Under the provisions of V.T.C.A., Local Government Code ch.
-211, the City Council may from time to time amend, supplement or change by ordinance the boundaries of the districts or the regulations herein established.

-- (1) Submission to Planning and Zoning Commission.
-Before taking any action on any proposed amendment, supplement, or change in the ordinance, the City Council shall submit the proposed revision to the Planning and Zoning Commission for its review, recommendation, and report. - (2) Public hearing and notice.
-Prior to making its report to the city council, the planning and zoning commission shall hold at least one public hearing thereon. - (a) Written notice of all public hearings on proposed changes shall be sent to all owners of property, or to the person rendering the same for city taxes, located within 200 feet of any property affected thereby, within not less than ten days before such hearing is held.
-Such notice may be served by using the last known address as shown on the last approved city tax roll, and depositing the notice, properly addressed and postage paid, in the United States mail. - (b) Requirement to Post Zoning Change Signs.
-All zoning changes or amendments, including zoning, rezoning, amendments to Planned Developments, Specific Use Permits, and the like, although specifically exempting site plan approval for site plans within a "PD" unless part of an SUP approval that requires a site plan, shall be required to have an official sign posted prior to Planning and Zoning Commission consideration and the sign maintained throughout the zoning change process. - (i) The City Planner shall have the authority to determine if the posting of the subject property met the intent of the requirements contained herein. - (ii) Process.
-The following process requirements shall apply to the posting of a zoning change sign: - 1.
-The applicant shall be responsible for posting the required number of notification signs on the subject property at least seven (7) days prior to the Planning and Zoning Commission consideration of the application and for maintaining the required signs throughout the zoning change process.
+- A. Under the provisions of V.T.C.A., Local Government Code Chapter 211, the City Council may, from time to time, amend, supplement, or change, by Ordinance, the boundaries of the districts or the regulations herein established. - 1.
+Submission to Planning and Zoning Commission.
+Before taking any action on any proposed amendment, supplement, or change in the ordinance, the City Council shall submit the proposed revision to the Planning and Zoning Commission for its review, recommendation, and report. - 2.
+Public hearing and notice.
+Prior to making its report to the City Council, the planning and zoning commission shall hold at least one public hearing thereon. - written notice of all public hearings on proposed changes shall be sent to all owners of property, or to the person rendering the same for city taxes, located within 200 feet of any property affected thereby, not less than ten days before such hearing is held.
+Such notice may be served by using the last known address as shown on the last approved city tax roll and depositing the notice, properly addressed and postage paid, into the United States mail. - b) Requirement to Post Zoning Change Signs.
+All zoning changes or amendments, including zoning, rezoning, amendments to Planned Developments, Specific Use Permits, and the like, although specifically exempting site plan approval for site plans within a "PD" unless part of an SUP approval that requires a site plan, shall be required to have an official sign posted prior to Planning and Zoning Commission consideration and the sign maintained throughout the zoning change process.